varigence/docs/bimlflex/user-guide/bimlflex-editors/index.md

 The BimlFlex metadata editors aim to provide a streamlined and intuitive way to enter and manage your metadata.
 The visible features may vary from editor to editor, but they all use the same layout.

 What follows is a quick tour of the various editor elements and how they function.
 For detailed information of the available the features reference the relevant documentation for the appropriate editor.

+Key Sections:

+1. Treeview

+   Displays a hierarchical list of items such as connections, objects and columns.
+   Click on any item in the treeview (e.g., AWLT_SRC, BFX_DIM) to select and display its details in the editor area.
+   Expand or collapse items to view nested resources.

+2. Current Editor Content

+     Displays detailed information and configuration options for the selected item from the treeview.

+3. Editor Tabs

+   Provides multiple tabs to navigate through different aspects of the selected item.

+   Tabs Include:

+   Connection: Basic connection details.

+   Objects: List of objects associated with the connection.

+   Attributes: Attributes related to the connection.

+   Parameters: Parameters used in the connection.

+4. Editor Action Buttons
+   Provides action buttons for managing the current editor content.

 ![BimlFlex Editor](../../static/img/bfx-metadata-editor-layout.png "BimlFlex Editor")